Dr Christopher Phillips

 Contact Details

 Christopher currently teaches on both undergraduate and postgraduate modules within the Department of International Politics, and his interests cover military logistics, the evolution of warfare in the modern era, the public image of the British Army, and global conflict.
 His research focuses on the intersections between the state, the military, and private enterprise, the influence of logistics on military operations, and the development of professional military education.
+He is currently working on a monograph exploring how Britain's experiences both preparing for and fighting the First World War can provide insights into the challenges that may confront the British government, armed forces, and wider society in the event of a major conflict in the future.

 He has produced material for a range of scholarly and popular publications, acted as an academic consultant on the BBC2 series Railways of the Great War, and was a founding member of the First World War Network, an AHRC-funded hub for postgraduate students and early career researchers interested in any aspect of the First World War during the centenary of the conflict between 2014 and 2018.
-He is currently establishing a new centre of expertise in the study of coalition warfare under the heading 'Not enemies, but friends?
-Coalition warfare, past, present, and future'.

 He previously acted as Deputy Director of Undergraduate Studies within the department between September 2019 and August 2021.
 In this role he was responsible for chairing the undergraduate examination boards and overseeing the department's adherence to University Special Circumstances policy.